 Online: Access your library account online through our RiverShare catalog and renew materials through the Items Out screen.

-At the Library: Renew materials at the Circulation Desk at any of our branches – you must have the item with you to do this.
+At the Library: Renew materials at the Circulation Desk at any of our branches.

 Overdue Notice and Billing Notices.
 An overdue notice is sent to the cardholder approximately 10 days after an item is considered overdue.
 Approximately four weeks later, a bill notice is sent, listing the replacement cost of the overdue item, plus a processing fee.
 If the item is returned to the Library, the borrower is responsible ONLY for the overdue fines, not for the replacement cost or processing fee.
 If the item is not returned and the bill is still outstanding after 6 weeks, the delinquent account may be turned over to a collection agency.